Skip to main content

 COMMIT;

-• Keep transactions short: Complete enrollment or grading steps quickly to avoid locking tables while advisors or faculty run reports.
+• Keep transactions short: Complete order placement quickly to avoid locking tables while analytics queries run.

-• Validate first: Run SELECT statements to confirm prerequisites (e.g., seat availability) before starting the transaction.
+• Validate first: Run SELECT statements to confirm prerequisites (e.g., stock availability) before starting the transaction.

-• Log changes: Insert into an audit_log table within the transaction so you can trace who registered a course or changed a grade.
+• Log changes: Insert into an audit_log table within the transaction so you can trace who created an order or issued a refund.

 • Handle errors: Higher-level application code should catch exceptions and issue ROLLBACK.